Scindapsus aureus (Devil's Ivy) Care Indoors, Propagation, Problems and Solutions

 Pruning Scindapsus aureus involves frequent removal of any dead foliage.
 Pinch off the growing tips to encourage bushyness and prevent the plant from becoming leggy.

-Cut back the Pothos stems at the beginning of the growing season when they become straggly to rejuvenate growth.
+Cutback the stems at the beginning of the growing season when they become straggly to rejuvenate growth.
 The foliage emanating from the pruning can be used to propagate new plants.

 Propagation

-Take a 4-6 in. stem cutting from a healthy Devil's Ivy.
+Take a 4-6 inches stem cutting from a healthy Devil's Ivy.
 Ensure the cutting has at least two leaf nodes and some aerial roots.

 Strip off the lower leaves and insert the cutting in moist rooting soil, ensure at least one leaf node together with the aerial roots are covered under soil.